Addiction Counselor Student and Professional Resources for Underrepresented Groups

 General Resources for Supporting Marginalized Groups in Addiction Counseling

-The Association For Addiction Professionals Cultural Humility and Demographic Specific Resources
+The Association For Addiction Professionals’ Cultural Humility Demographic-Specific Resources

-NAADAC is an organization that offer more than just professional certification for substance abuse counselors; it’s also a clearinghouse for the latest treatment techniques, advocacy efforts, and educational resources.
-Their series of cultural humility and treatment considerations for disadvantaged populations offers a deep well of learning material and ideas for counselors working with marginalized communities.
+NAADAC is an organization that offers more than just professional certification for substance abuse counselors.
+It’s also a clearinghouse for the latest treatment techniques, advocacy efforts, and educational resources.
+Their series on cultural humility and treatment considerations for disadvantaged populations offers a rich well of learning materials and ideas for counselors working with marginalized communities.

 American Foundation for Suicide Prevention